ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/11. Week11 Network Security/README.md

     ![picture](IMAGE/IDSandIPS.PNG)

-    * IDS and IPS Technology is critical because they cover Automation, Complience, and Policy Enforcement
+    * IDS and IPS Technology is critical because they cover Automation, Compliance, and Policy Enforcement

 <brk>